 We also expect to rely on other third parties to store and distribute drug supplies for our clinical trials.
-Any performance failure on the part of our distributors could delay clinical development or marketing approval of any product candidates we may develop or commercialization of our product candidates, producing additional losses and depriving us of potential product revenue.
+Any performance failure on the part of our distributors could delay clinical development, marketing approval or commercialization of any product candidates, producing additional losses and depriving us of potential product revenue.